spacetimeflow/spacetimeflow.github.io/_pages/.ipynb_checkpoints/about-checkpoint.md

   - /about.html
 ---

-At the SpaceTimeFlow Lab of UC Irvine, we are interested in modeling and control of multi-modal transportation systems as flows in different spatial-temporal domains.
+At the SpaceTimeFlow Lab of UC Irvine, we are interested in modeling and control of movements of people and goods in multi-modal transportation systems as flows in different spatial-temporal domains.